 Back in the days when information about scholarships was made available through newspapers and college authorities, this may have seemed a herculean task.
 Not anymore.
-With the advent of technology and emergence of digital markets, finding the right scholarships is simple.
+With the advent of technology and emergence of digital markets, it has become very easy to find scholarships and most importantly the right scholarships.
 Recently, India made news internationally when it was declared as the second largest smartphone market in the world.
 This means that more people than ever have access to the smartphone with the internet.

 If you are still wondering how technology can help find you the right scholarships, this post is definitely for you.
 We bring to you the top five ways to find scholarships you could win.

 Yes, you read it correctly.
 We are not talking about any meditation technique here.
 Most of the applicants who wish to apply for scholarships do not have complete documents.
 If scholarships were money, documents would be their denomination value.
 The documents required for majority of scholarships are mostly common.
 Make sure you have the following documents with you as a physical copy and a digital version safely stored on your email or cloud based services like Google Drive, Onedrive, DropBox etc. Having a digital version makes application easy as almost all scholarships now accept online applications.
 It is cheaper, easier, faster and helps you keep track of the number of scholarships you have applied for.
 Here are the documents you would require for ninety-nine percent of scholarships available in India:

 - Community certificate (for scholarships reserved for certain communities)

 - Domicile certificate (for scholarships reserved for candidate from a particular state)

 - PAN card (in some instances)

 - Identity Proof (Student ID card issued by certified authority)

 Do not forget to self-attest all these documents before you share it with scholarship provider.
 This will ensure that your application is not rejected.